On this page

 • work Monday to Friday only

-• work a combination of early and afternoon shifts, covering operational hours of 7am to 9.30pm
+• will do a combination of early and afternoon shifts, covering operational hours of 7am to 9.30pm are not required to work public holidays

-• special operations may occasionally be scheduled at night, on weekends or public holidays.
+• (special operations may occasionally be scheduled at night, on weekends or public holidays).

 Sarah, sheriff's officer